CS4790F17/ArcFlashCalculator/README.md

 To run this project on a local machine you will need Visual Studio 2017 and a modern web browser.

 ## Usage
+To utilize this application the user will begin at the homepage where they will acknowledge a safety warning and be presented with a series of options for calculations as well as information about the application itself.
+After selecting one of the calculation options (60Hz Power, DC, Capacitor, Battery, Sub-RF (1Hz-3kHz)) where the user will be prompted to enter various values regarding the system and the environment.
+Upon entering these values the user will be shown various safety calculations regarding the operation as well as charts and tables showing safety information based upon the user's information.
+They will also recieve the recommended PPE for the operation as well.

+### Admin Usage
+A special feature of this Arc Flash Calculator is the reporting capabilities that are made available to members with a admin login.

 ## Built With
 * [ASP.NET](https://www.asp.net/) - The Web Framework